rodellison/rodellisonexpressnodesite/readme.md

 **Rod Ellison Personal Site**

 This project is a simple Node.js Express site with a few angular tweaks for responsive scrolling/sliding information.
-Its specifically modified to run in an AWS Lambda + AWS API Gateway environment, but could easily be reverted to run in a more typical app.listen(ip, port) mode.
-It uses the techniques as documented [at this link](https://aws.amazon.com/blogs/aws/running-express-applications-on-aws-lambda-and-amazon-api-gateway/?sc_channel=sm&sc_campaign=launch_Mobile_da831205&sc_publisher=fb_ln&sc_content=AWS_Severless_Express%3D&sc_country=global&sc_geo=global&sc_outcome=launches&adbsc=social_launches_20161007_66697356&adbid=UPDATE-c2382910-6190300418363445248&adbpl=li&adbpr=2382910)

-**Requirements**:
+Currently, the code is setup to run as a normal express/node application in AWS Beanstalk, but has most of the needed entries so as to be able to allow it to run in an AWS Lambda + AWS API Gateway environment using Claudia.js, and techniques as documented [at this link](https://aws.amazon.com/blogs/aws/running-express-applications-on-aws-lambda-and-amazon-api-gateway/?sc_channel=sm&sc_campaign=launch_Mobile_da831205&sc_publisher=fb_ln&sc_content=AWS_Severless_Express%3D&sc_country=global&sc_geo=global&sc_outcome=launches&adbsc=social_launches_20161007_66697356&adbid=UPDATE-c2382910-6190300418363445248&adbpl=li&adbpr=2382910)

+**Requirements if running in AWS Lambda+ API Gateway mode**:

 [Requires Claudia.js](https://claudiajs.com/) - follow installation instructions at the link.
 Claudia.js will need specific AWS permissions to operate correctly.
 Easiest way is to use AWS IAM and configure a specific user with the [permissions documented here](https://claudiajs.com/tutorials/installing.html)